k1ic/golden_notes/README.md

-My golden notes about lnmp and microservices via xmind
+My golden notes about lnmp and microservices via xmind.